 Filling out this paperwork does not guarantee a job, it does help expedite the process and save valuable time.

 Information Sessions are scheduled on an as needed basis.
-Please check the CMC calendar to see when the next "FWS Information Session" or "Last Friday" Session.
+Please check the CMC calendar to see when the next "FWS Information Session" or "Last Friday" Session is scheduled.

 A FWS award does not guarantee employment.
 Like any other job, FWS has a competitive hiring process and you will need to complete a FWS job search in ODU CareerLink.
 There are a limited amount of FWS opportunities each semester, so apply early.